2025 IEEE International Symposium on Radio-Frequency Integration Technology (RFIT 2025)

 IEEE mandates that authors submit original work that has neither been published elsewhere nor is under review for another publication.
 Authors are required to disclose any prior publications and current submissions when submitting an article.
 This ensures the integrity of the publication process and avoids issues related to multiple submissions or prior publication.

-Authors instructions for final paper preparation and submission New!
+Authors instructions for final paper preparation and submission

 It is mandatory that at least one author for each accepted paper is fully registered (as a regular or as a student participant).
 The registration fee allows to submit and present a maximum of TWO papers for any author with a REGULAR registration and a with maximum of ONE paper for any author with a STUDENT registration.